L1quidH2O/KhanPJS/README.md

 * Some "hacks" that are used by user programs but arent used by KhanPJS now have the same return type but no functionality (ex: `PJSCodeInjector.propListString` returns an empty string)

 * Removed third party libraries that might be used by some user programs (ex: `i18n`)

+* Removed the `Program` class used in khanacademy projects.

 * Only these classes are in the top scope
     - ASTTransforms